fritz-marshal/fritz/doc/user_guide.md

 Note that Compass shows the output of all stages interactively and also displays/explains any errors in the code, which is extremely helpful for debugging and experimentation.

+By default, Compass' aggregation pipeline builder works in Sample Mode, showing up to 20 documents that pass any given stage.
+You can change the default settings, including the default timeout by clicking the button with a little gear next to the "Auto Preview" toggle switch.

 #### "Upstream" aggregation pipeline stages

 [OPTIONAL READ]